 - What to do if offered a gift or benefit

 - Details of responsibilities

 - Declaration forms

-- Details of Gifts & Benefits Register.
+- Details of Gifts & Benefits Register

+- Sample letter to gift-givers and potential gift-givers.

-Procedures may change from time to time with the approval of the General Manager.
+Procedures may change from time to time with the approval of the Manager Governance & Risk.

-10 Further information
+9.3 Further information